corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/config-angel-service-parameters.md

   * **pluginJar**:
   *(Optional)* The absolute path to the JAR file of the workflow plugin.

   * **networkRootTrustStore**:
   Information about the network root trust store file.

     * **location**:
-    The path of the network parameters file.
-Only used for Network Map service.
+    The path to the network parameters file.
+Only used for the Network Map Service.

     * **password**:
     The password for the truststore file.